EnzymeFunctionInitiative/EFIToolsKBase_GND_Widget/lib/widget/widgets/data/README.md

 - **Parameters**:
   - `column`: Name of the column to check.
   - `table`: Name of the table to check in.
-- **Returns**: Boolean indicating whether the column exists in the table.
+- **Returns**: Boolean indicating whether the column exists in the given table.

 ```python
 def is_direct_job(self) -> bool: